Code-Institute-Submissions/bookable/README.md

 ## Testings

 From the beginning, I did manual testing and debugging throughout the project's development.
-A tool that came in handy was the django-debug-toolbar extension that I have come to love.
+A tool that came in handy was the django-debug-toolbar extension, which I have come to love.

 ### Python Code